A Deep Drive on Proactive Threat Hunting

 GROUPING

 The grouping includes taking a variety of different objects and determining when multiple objects come together based on common criteria.
-This consists of identifying common criteria that are used to group objects, such as incidents that occur within a given time period.
-It is best used when hunting for other artifacts which are equally or unusual.
+This involves identifying common criteria that people use to group objects, such as incidents that occur within a given period.
+Users should best apply this when hunting for other artifacts that are equally unusual.

-The grouping is different from clustering as it is performed after clustering by looking at unusual data sets and of the researcher’s concern in order to see the root cause whereas clustering uses enormous quantities of data to classify data sets which require more analysis using the grouping technique.
+Researchers perform the grouping differently from clustering by looking at unusual data sets and their concerns to see the root cause, whereas clustering uses enormous quantities of data to classify data sets that require more analysis using the grouping technique.

 STACKING

-The stack counting is an analysis method used in a simulated haystack to find the needle.
-It is the most popular practice conducted by hunters to examine a hypothesis.
+Hunters conduct the stack counting analysis method in a simulated haystack to find the needle.
+It is the most popular practice for examining a hypothesis.

-“You are familiar with the term, if you ever used the pivot tables of Microsoft Office, the stats command of Splunk or the “top” command of Arcsight”.
+“You are familiar with the term if you have ever used the pivot tables of Microsoft Office, the stats command of Splunk, or the “top” command of Arcsight”.

-Data stacking is used to isolate and classify patterns by using frequency analyses in mass quantities of related data.
-It requires an algorithmic method of reducing vast volumes of data that can be processed and analyzed into manageable chunks.
+Researchers use data stacking to isolate and classify patterns by using frequency analyses in large quantities of related data.
+They need an algorithmic method to reduce vast volumes of data that can be processed and analyzed into manageable chunks.

 In the context of a large data set, the investigator identifies the characteristics that differentiate the odd data rows and may prove that they are malicious.
 Instead, these attributes are the grouping parameters used to build estimates for the frequency analysis.